White House says Trump and Putin hold call as US seeks Russian sign-off on plan to end Ukraine war

 Tuesday's call comes after Ukrainian officials last week agreed to the American proposal during talks in Saudi Arabia led by Secretary of State Marco Rubio.
 Ukrainian President Volodymyr Zelenskyy, however, remains skeptical that Putin is ready for peace as Russian forces continue to pound Ukraine.

 Trump, before the call, said he expected to discuss with Putin land and power plants that have been seized during the grinding three-year war.
-The White House deputy chief of staff, Dan Scavino, said in a social media posting that the leaders' call began at 10 a.m.
-Eastern.
+White House deputy chief of staff Dan Scavino said in a social media posting that the leaders' call began at 10 a.m.
+Eastern and was "going well."

 The engagement is just the latest turn in dramatically shifting U.S.-Russia relations as Trump made quickly ending the conflict a top priority — even at the expense of straining ties with longtime American allies who want Putin to pay a price for the invasion.